ScottLogic/blog/_posts/2015-03-06-localisation.md

 title: State of localisation on the web
 date: 2015-03-06 00:00:00 Z
 categories:
-- lpage
 - Tech
 author: lpage
 layout: default_post
 summary: Localising a web application to a high standard is difficult.
 Why is that?
 Consider the following differently formatted numbers...
 ---

 Localising a web application to a high standard is difficult.
 Why is that?
 Consider the following differently formatted numbers...